-Brookside to the roundabout (42 Brookside) where Kirk Lea and Woodgate intersect: The stretch of Brookside leading to the roundabout is adorned with characterful houses and bungalows, each adding to the area's distinctive ambiance.
-Some of these dwellings boast Victorian-era origins, exemplified by properties like 26 Brookside, while others were constructed in the 1920s, including 40 and 42 Brookside.
+Brookside (up to and including 36 Brookside) where Kirk Lea and Woodgate intersect: The stretch of Brookside leading to the roundabout is adorned with characterful houses and bungalows, each adding to the area's distinctive ambiance.
+Some of these dwellings boast Victorian-era origins, exemplified by properties like 26 Brookside, while others were constructed in the 1920s.
 This collection of homes serves as a welcoming entry point into the village from the southwest.
-The presence of green spaces, including the balance pond serving the Sheepwash Way/Leveret Way housing estate, enhances the rural character of the village, further enriching its appeal.
+The presence of green spaces, including the flood alleviation areas serving the Sheepwash Way/Leveret Way housing estate,

-5.2.3 Key Characteristics: Main Street 1 - 17 & 2 - 94 - Zone 3
+5.2.3 Key Characteristics: Main Street - Zone 3

-Main Street 1 - 17 and 2 - 94, running eastwards from the bridge over Sheepwash Brook to the junction with Castle Hill.
-The shops, health centre and library at the T-junction.
-The old telephone exchange in Starch Close is an example of a CLASP building.
+Main Street 12-121 and 2 - 94 running eastwards from the bridge over Sheepwash Brook to the junction with Castle Hill, the shops health centre and library at the T-junction.
+The old telephone exchange on Starch Close is an example of a CLASP building